 Our attorneys have over 119 years of combined experience in personal injury law.
 We’ve helped countless clients with cases similar to yours over the years.
+We’ve worked on cases related to construction accidents, workers’ compensation claims in New Port Richey, premises liability claims, wrongful death cases, and more personal injury practice areas.

 Getting hurt is never easy.
 You may feel helpless as you watch the medical bills pile up while you’re unable to work.
 Workers’ compensation can help, but it doesn’t cover everything.
 There’s also no guarantee that the workers’ compensation insurance company will play fair.